Should I use my own Reddit account?

 No. You will have to manually copy and paste the responses to Reddit, no auto-posting.

 The reason is: Reddit’s commenting API is a honey trap.
 We tried it and some accounts got banned.
-Manually pasting is more sustainable approach
+Manually pasting is the most sustainable approach.

 WHAT NOT TO DO